sdenier/Articles/pull_requests_and_inline_comments/pull_requests_and_inline_comments.md

 - developer Kate reads the changes, and notifies acceptance or rejection of the request with proposals for updates
 - developer Jim updates its code following the remarks
 - developer Kate can see which comments have been fulfilled, whether there is remaining work to do, or if some new things call the attention
-- ... and so on until every body is satisfied with the changes
+- ... and so on until everybody is satisfied with the changes

 In the past, code review was mainly patch-based.
 But now many code review systems are web-based.
 The cornerstone of such online systems is the inline comments mechanism.
 Anybody knows the thrill of picking your first line to comment.
 It goes something like this: